Confidentiality & privacy practices

 - Your Cornell Health bill will contain some brief information about your visit, including a “diagnostic code” that is required by insurance companies to process requests for reimbursement.
 If you’ve had a visit or procedure that you would like to keep to yourself, look closely at your statement before passing it on to anyone else.

-If you want Cornell Health to share information about your care – including details about expenses or bills – with a parent, partner, spouse, or anyone else, please refer to “How to request a release of your information” above.
+If you want Cornell Health to share information about your care – including details about expenses or bills – with a parent, partner, spouse, or anyone else, please refer to “Sharing your health records” above.

 If you have any concerns about the confidentiality of bills from Cornell Health, please speak with your health care provider, or with a Billing Office staff member who can help you make choices about your bills to protect your confidentiality (please see a cashier on Level 4, or call 607-255-7492).